-Indicator 5.1: Look for 3 examples of 1:1 correspondence in materials.
-Books are included in materials here, but display does not count.
+Indicator 5.1/7.1: Look for examples of 1:1 correspondence in materials.
+Books are included in materials here.

 Indicator 7.3: The materials are those required in 5.1 and/or 7.1.
 Observe for two different children at two different times.